binerogroup/documentation/networking/openvpn.rst

 Changing administrative IP-addresses
 ------------------------------------
-Log in to the `Binero.Cloud-portal <https://portal.binero.cloud/` and open "Networking" / "Security Groups" in the left side menu.
-Open the group named "OpenVPN-<name chosen during deployment"_management" and add/remove rules for IP-ranges permitted to access TCP Port 22, 80 and 443.
+Log in to the `Binero.Cloud-portal <https://portal.binero.cloud/` and open :menuselection:`Networking --> Security Groups`.
+Open the group named :samp:`OpenVPN-{name chosen during deployment}-management` and add/remove rules
+for IP ranges permitted to access TCP Port 22, 80 and 443.